mushroomhostage/RealisticChat/README.md

 ## Advanced Usage

 To further increase your chat range, speak while holding a **bullhorn** (diamond).
+This will double your range within a conical region in front of you, just like a real bullhorn (or megaphone).
-This will double your range, and can be used in conjunction with yelling.
-Players hearing messages from bullhorns will recognize the direction it is coming from -- you can use this ability for [acoustic location](http://en.wikipedia.org/wiki/Acoustic_location) if you get lost.
+Bullhorns can be used in conjunction with yelling.
+Additionally, players hearing messages from bullhorns will recognize the direction it is coming from -- you can use this ability for [acoustic location](http://en.wikipedia.org/wiki/Acoustic_location) if you get lost.